Session 1 – The Mind-Body Problem: Extra Materials

 Introduction to Aristotle and the Four Causes (blog post)

-Session 3 – Free Will and Determinism: Extra Materials
+Session 3 – Free Will and Determinism

-Here are the slides for Free Will and Determinism and some related links.
-The article on God and free will picks up on one of the discussions that came up during the session (you may or may not be convinced by it!).
+Do we have freewill, or is everything in the world predetermined?
+Here are the slides for this week’s session and some related links.
 The final video is not strictly philosophy but deals with the issue of being overwhelmed by choice, something many of us relate to.

 Free Will and Determinism (opens in YouTube)